 Misconceptions arise from the fact that the impact of humidity on environments, people, and processes is a function of non-linear relationships among temperature, moisture content, pressure, and elevation.
 These relationships are best illustrated using the science of psychrometrics.
 A book by Donald P. Gatley, PE, provides an excellent primer on psychrometric science and engineering.1

-A primary concern with dehumification-system design is energy consumption.
-The majority of the energy expended for dehumidification is for the removal of moisture from the air stream because condensing moisture out of air is a change in the state of the vapor.
-Cooling 1 lb of water 1 F requires approximately 1 Btu of energy, while condensing 1 lb of water vapor to water takes approximately 1,000 Btu.
+A primary concern with dehumidification-system design is energy consumption.
+The majority of the energy expended for dehumidification is for the removal of moisture from the air stream because condensing moisture out of the air is a change in the state of the vapor.
+Cooling 1 lb of water 1°F requires approximately 1 Btu of energy while condensing 1 lb of water vapor to water takes approximately 1,000 Btu.

 Dehumidification is accomplished in a variety of ways.
 The method used often is dependent on the specific temperature and humidity conditions required in the space and the climate conditions at the site.
 The systems used in a specific application are chosen based on their effectiveness and efficiency in achieving the desired conditions.
-In addition, a life-cycle-cost analysis that compares first cost, operating costs, and maintenance costs is applied.
+In addition, a life-cycle cost analysis that compares the first cost, operating costs, and maintenance costs are applied.
 Typical methods of dehumidification include the application of cooling, liquid and solid desiccants, and compression.